GettyImages-104821751.jpg GettyImages-104821751.jpg

 Type of nomination Description Positives Limitations

-No nomination Trustee will generally pay the benefit to the estate.
+No nomination Trustee will use its discretion to determine who your benefit is paid to.
 No need to renew nominations.
-There is a chance super benefits could go to someone the member didn’t intend them to go to.
+There is a chance super benefits could go to someone you didn’t intend it to go to.

 Non-binding nomination A member can tell the trustee who they want their benefits to go to.
 It will be considered by the trustee, but is not binding.
 The trustee can still exercise discretion if a member’s situation has changed.
 The trustee will make the decision on your behalf.

-Binding nomination The trustee must pay benefits to the dependants and in the proportions set out.
+Binding lapsing nomination The trustee must pay benefits to the dependants and in the proportions set out.
 The trustee must pay benefits in accordance with their wishes.
-You will be reminded to review your nomination every three years The definition of Binding nominations will need to be renewed every three years.
+You will be reminded to review your nomination every three years Binding nominations need to be renewed every three years and if expired in the event of death the Trustee will use its discretion to determine who your benefit is paid to.

 What if you want to make a change?